sidney-eliot/3d-artists-handbook/content/theory/composition.md

 >![[Pasted image 20230604160736.png|700]]
 >![[Pasted image 20230604160753.png|400]]

-A reason why the triangle is so good, is because it's a sturdy shape:
+One reason why the triangle is a good composition method, is because it's a sturdy shape:

 ![[Pasted image 20230604160811.png|250]]

 #### Flipped Triangle
-A more dynamic version of the triangle.
-The triangle can also be tilted, which can make it a bit more interesting.
+The flipped triangle is a more dynamic version of the triangle composition; it can also be tilted to become a bit more interesting.

 ![[Pasted image 20230604160840.png|300]]